Automatic coarsening in Algebraic Multigrid utilizing quality measures for matching-based aggregations: Numerical experiments

 \subsection{Selecting the weight vector}

 We consider here the same test problems of the previous section, in which all the aggregates were computed by using the weight vector $\mathbf{w}=(1,1,\ldots,1)^T$, and compare them with the possible different choices for the weight vector discussed in Section~\ref{sec:selecting_the_weight}.
-In every case we compare the aggregates obtained by using as weight vector $\mathbf{w}$ either: \begin{enumerate} \item a random initial guess, refined by some smoother iterations, \item the vector $\mathbf{w}=(1,1,\ldots,1)^T$, refined by some smoother iterations, \item the eigenvector associated with the smallest eigenvalue. \end{enumerate} Then, in Section~\ref{sec:thebootstrapprocedureresults} we focus on the bootstrap procedure.
+In every case we compare the aggregates obtained by using as weight vector $\mathbf{w}$ either: \begin{enumerate} \item a random initial guess, refined by some smoother iterations, \item the vector $\mathbf{w}=(1,1,\ldots,1)^T$, refined by some smoother iterations, \item the eigenvector associated with the smallest eigenvalue. \end{enumerate} Information on using the bootstrap procedure is contained in the Appendix Section~\ref{sec:thebootstrapprocedureresults}.